-6 Revised per DRFI-N-10.0891-2 and per DRFI-N-09.0892-2 on 6/2/10 by JB.
+$^{^7}$ Revised per DRFI-N-10.0891-2 and per DRFI-N-09.0892-2 on 6/2/10 by JB.

-- Multiple channel devices capable of generating more than one channel, but no more than eight, simultaneously per physical RF port.
-A multiple channel device could be used to generate a single channel; even so, it is still defined as a multiple channel device. - Multiple channel devices capable of generating more than eight channels simultaneously per physical RF port.
+• Multiple channel devices capable of generating more than eight channels simultaneously per physical RF port.
 Such a multiple channel device could be used to generate eight or fewer channels; even so, it is still defined as a greater-than-eight multiple channel device.

 An N-channel per RF port device capable of generating no more than eight channels per port MUST comply with all requirements operating with all N channels on the RF port, and.
-MUST comply with all requirements for an N'-channel per RF port device operating with N' channels on the RF port for all even values of N' less than N, and for N' = 1.
-An N-channel per RF port device capable of generating more than eight channels per port MUST comply with all requirements operating with all N channels on the RF port, and MUST comply with all requirements for an N'-channel per RF port device operating with N' channels on the RF port for all values of N' less than N.
+MUST comply with all requirements for an N'channel per RF port device operating with N' channels on the RF port for all even values of N' less than N, and for N' = 1.
+An N-channel per RF port device capable of generating more than eight channels per port MUST comply with all requirements operating with all N channels on the RF port, and MUST comply with all requirements for an N'-channel per RF port device operating with N' channels on the RF port, and MUST comply with all requirements for an N'-channel per RF port device operating with N' channels on the RF port for all values of N' less than N.

-For an N-channel per RF port device with $N \ge 9$ and $N' \le N/4$, the applicable maximum power per channel and spurious emissions requirements are defined using a value of N'' = minimum(4N', ceiling[N/4]).
+For an N-channel per RF port device with $N \ge 9$ and N' < N/4, the applicable maximum power per channel and spurious emissions requirements are defined using a value of N'' = minimum(4N', ceiling[N/4]).